Skip to content

 Skills You Need To Transcribe Interviews

 The job of an interview transcriber is not always easy.
 You must understand different accents and speaking styles and decipher unclear or muffled words.
-Sometimes, you may also encounter poor audio quality, which can be trouble producing accurate transcriptions.
+Sometimes, you may also encounter poor audio quality, which can be troublesome when producing accurate transcriptions.
 With practice, you can get better at transcribing and produce accurate transcripts of interviews in probably a week or two.

 So, if you are interested in becoming an interview transcriber, you can do a few things to improve your skills.
 First, practice typing quickly and accurately, as your typing speed matters.
 Then, try transcribing short audio files of interviews or conversations.
 You can download virtually any audio file from the internet and learn the skills with practice.